Tuesday, October 15, 2024

 The end

 As ridiculous as so many of the author's posts and responses were over the years, I'm sorry to see her/him go.
 It was a daily commitment by presumably one author for many years.
 That's amazing.
-It's game shows, it's not that important.
+It's game shows, it's not important.
 But the author found something to write about and presented simple nuggets of info and opinion consistently.
 That's impressive.
 Sure, some of those nuggets were picking nits over opinions in another forum.
 But s/he did other, more creative stuff to fill the void, as well.
 If there was nothing current to write about, s/he would pull up a wiki entry about an old and/or forgotten game show and share a tidbit or two about what was written.

 Whoever the author was, whatever her/his motivation, I'll never know.
 S/he shared writing on a consistent basis, and I admire that.
 S/he was either a puppet master or mentally unstable.
 I certainly know which one I'd wager my $20 on.
 Despite that, I'll applaud the effort to put her/his writing out there, no matter how foolish or idiotic some game show experts will claim it was.